-For several years I’ve focused on marketing optimization (CRO) and it has been a while since I’d directly managed AdWords campaigns.
-To be effective with my time, I need tools to help me focus on improving PPC results, rather than spending my limited time on the tedious, yet essential, tasks of budgeting and reporting.
+For several years I’d focused on marketing optimization (CRO) and it had been a while since I’d directly managed AdWords campaigns.
+To be effective with my time, I needed tools to help me focus on improving PPC results, rather than spending my limited time on the tedious, yet essential, tasks of budgeting and reporting.

 Anxiety Doesn’t Take Time Off